7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 }
 ```

-The required framework modules plus `PostgresDockerModule` is sufficient to depend on docker
+The required framework modules plus `PostgresDockerModule` is sufficient to depend on Docker
 containers:

 ```scala mdoc:to-string